Rose Oil Is Packed With Vitamins, Minerals, Antioxidants and Amino Acids

 Stop by any flower shop and take a deep breath.
 Do you smell the roses?
 Their scent is iconic and their symbol stately, but did you know that Rose Oil also packs a punch when it comes to benefiting your skin?

-It’s no wonder rose oil has made its way into so many skin care products.
-It is packed with an array of vitamins, minerals, antioxidants, and amino acids, all of which aid in treating common skin conditions such as aging, redness and even adult acne.
+It’s no wonder Rose Oil has made its way into so many skin care products.
+It is packed with an array of vitamins, minerals, antioxidants and amino acids, all of which aid in treating common skin conditions such as aging, redness and even adult acne.
 This versatile oil is perfect for all skin types and its soothing effects also make it great for those with sensitive skin.
-Below, we explore rose oil benefits in skin care and beyond.
+Below, we explore the benefits of Rose Oil in skin care and beyond.

 How is it sourced?